 The idea of Marvel ever pulling off a successful adaptation of Civil War would have seemed absurd when Iron Man was first released.
 The storyline was simply too big and controversial to ever make it to the silver screen.
 Well, we were wrong.
 How wrong?
 Very, because not only did Marvel adapt the story, they did it in style.

 As heartbreaking as it is seeing Earth’s mightiest heroes turn on each other, we’d be lying if we said there wasn’t a very visceral thrill in seeing Cap fight Iron Man.
-It’s like when you were a kid, and you’d have your favourite action figure fight each other.
+It’s like when you were a kid, and you’d have your favorite action figures fight each other.
 It’s just good fun.

 Unlikely his predecessors, who enjoyed being a bit mopey, Tom Holland gives the character a real youthful enthusiasm and energy that reminds you that being a superhero would be a thrill.
 Not that it’s all smiles and rainbows, Holland’s more than capable of tapping into Peter Parker’s infinite well of self-pity when the moment calls for it.

-Holland also gets to face off against one of the best Marvel villains in recent years, The Vulture, played by the inimitable Michael Keaton.
+Holland also gets to face off against one of the best Spider-Man villains in recent years, The Vulture, played by the inimitable Michael Keaton.
 Who can forget the reveal that he is the dad of Spidey’s crush?
-NASA Reported you could hear the gasps in space, probably.
+NASA Reported you could probably hear the gasps in space, probably.

 Taika Watiti’s take on Thor is widely considered one of the best Marvel movies ever made and a necessary reinvention of the Thor character.